 Basic number of rules, that can be used.
 Specified as the number of Virtual COM Ports (modems) + 1.
 The TRIAL version allows the use of no more than 2 rules of every type.

-Additional number of rules, defined by the Fax Voip Extended Incoming Routing (E-mail, Store in Folder, Print, Fax-On-Demand) license.
+Additional number of rules, defined by the Fax Voip Extended Fax Routing (E-mail, Store in Folder, Print, Fax-On-Demand) license.

-The following diagram provides an overview of the fax routing process:
+The following diagram provides an overview of the incoming fax routing process:

 On Windows Server computer, you can view Fax Voip Routing Extension fax routing methods in the Microsoft Fax Service Manager, see picture below.